lchristmann/recipe-manager/README.md

 That's the official [Laravel Development Setup with Docker Compose](https://docs.docker.com/guides/frameworks/laravel/development-setup/) that I used and slightly adapted here.

 ### Get it up

+> Care that there's nothing else on port 80 already - otherwise adapt your `compose.dev.yaml`.

 1. ONLY ONCE: Copy the .env.example file to .env and adjust any necessary environment variables: